Togo: Official and widely spoken languages

 Modern Influences and Language Evolution

 In recent years, the population has seen a shift in how languages are used.
 French, introduced during colonial rule, remains a key part of daily life.
-However, indigenous tongues like Éwé and Kabiye still thrive, especially in rural areas3.
+However, indigenous tongues like Éwé and Kabiye still thrive, especially in rural areas.

 Languages such as Mina have transformed into modern forms like Miwé, reflecting the adaptability of local communication.
 This evolution highlights the resilience of cultural identity in the face of change.